Adding Tags to your Designs and Products

 - Product or Size tags like tees, pillows, mugs, 2x-large, etc since they are already included and won't help when searching.

 - Spam or Irrelevant tags Don't add popular search terms unrelated to your design.
 They won't equal sales.
-It's better for few people who really want to see a specific design than a ton of people who weren't looking for it.
+It's better for a few people who really want to see a specific design than a ton of people who weren't looking for it.

 For best practices and more details about tagging, searches, and SEO, check out the Creative Resources blog.